ajthor/rpi-cluster-salt/README.md

 $ sudo salt-run state.apply bootstrap.bootstrap
 ```

 That's it!
-Once you are finished, you have successfully installed Salt on the RPiOmega Master.
+Once you are finished, you have successfully installed Salt on the RPi Master.

 #### 2. Configure the Master Manually